The King Avenue Digest

 Little Free Pantry - Helping Our Neighbors - Knowing that many in our community are facing difficult times, King Avenue is excited to introduce our very own ""Little Free Pantry.""
 Our goal is simple: to offer immediate, on-the-fly assistance to both our church family and neighbors in need.
 You can find the pantry on the lower level in the Children’s Hallway (outside the large children’s classroom).
 We invite everyone to be a part of this vital community service!
 When you notice items have run out, please help restock the pantry.
 This is a hands-on project for all families and kids of all ages.
 Kindly stock the pantry directly—do not drop off donations with Gwen.

 Ushers and Greeters - Be the first friendly face someone sees at church!
 Our ushers and greeters keep folks safe and make them feel welcome.
-If you would like to help with this important ministry, please email Pastor Andy at andy@kingave.org.
+If you would like to help with this important ministry, please contact Pastor Karen at karen@kingave.org.

 Audio-Visual Volunteers - We are always looking for some folks who would like to learn how to help with live streaming our 9:00 and 11:00 services.
 You don’t need a lot of experience; we will train you!
-Please email Pastor Andy at andy@kingave.org if you are interested.
+Please email Michael Billups at av@kingave.org.

 UMCOR Disaster Relief - UMCOR is the global humanitarian organization of the United Methodist Church that provides aid to people affected by crises and disasters around the world.
 You can contribute to UMCOR through Realm.
 CLICK HERE TO GIVE.